No. 7 Texas will need ‘toughness’ to knock off No. 23 Kansas State

 When Saturdays roll around, November will be here and with it the final month of the college football regular season.

-And at least for now, the Texas Longhorns remain in the hunt for the College Football Playoff and the Big 12 Championship.
+And at least for now, the No. 7 Texas Longhorns remain in the hunt for the College Football Playoff and the Big 12 Championship.

 “I think this game is about toughness,” Sarkisian said on Monday.
 “Just look back to the last two years the way those games have gone.”